joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/07/01/espanol/ciencia-y-tecnologia/video-imagenes-universo-espacio-chile-observatorio.html

 **Adults Arrested After 16 Children Are Found in Squalor in Rural Ohio**\
 `The children were hospitalized and two had to be airlifted to trauma centers.
-“One of the worst environments that I’ve seen,” the state’s attorney general said.`\
+“One of the worst environments that I’ve seen,” the state’s attorney general said.
+The adults pleaded not guilty.`\
 https://www.nytimes.com/2026/07/01/us/16-children-ohio-home.html

 **Un turista muere tras ser atacado por un cocodrilo en Puerto Vallarta**\